gregorvand/ellen-server/README.md

-# Data DTC v1 (Ellen Insights)
+# Ellen Insights - API Server

+This is a Node/Express/Postgres/Sequelize -based app, ~~and currently uses simple EJS templating for server-side rendering of views~~

+The app had support for EJS SSR templating, however this API server is now intended to be used with a standalone front-end.

+Currently this is Vue.js-based and located here: https://github.com/gregorvand/ellen-vue

 ## Up and Running

-This is a Node/Express/Postgres/Sequelize -based app, and currently uses simple EJS templating for server-side rendering of views

 - `npm i`
 - copy `/server/config_template.json` and rename to `config.json` and add PG database info